The deadline for filing your self-assessment tax return will be here soon.

 “For spouses married pre-1990, where Revenue added a W [wife] to the end of their PPS [Personal Public Service] number, e-registration is not possible and they must fill out a paper form,” says Rory Coll, who owns a specialist tax practice in Galway, Coll & Co.

-The deadline for filing your return online is 10 December 2020 (if you file it by post, you don’t have long – it’s 31 October 2020).
+The deadline for filing your return online is 10 December 2020 (if you file it by post, that deadline has passed – it was 31 October 2020).

 2. Be organised

 OK, it might seem really obvious, but as any accountant will attest, it needs to be said.